Nutrition

 Wrapping Up: Ensuring Your Dog’s Health and Long-Term Safety

 Monitor behavior closely if accidental exposure occurs.
-Symptoms like vomiting or lethargy warrant immediate contact with a veterinarian.
-Keep human foods containing mustard powder or greens securely stored, and opt for vet-approved treats during meals.
+Such symptoms as vomiting or lethargy should be followed by calling a veterinarian.
+Human foods with mustard powder or greens should be stored safely and instead use vet-approved treats during meals.

 FAQ